ericlwc0830/Quick-ERA5/readme.md

 Save the xarray dataset to a netcdf file.

 Args:
+- xarr (xarray.core.dataset.Dataset):
-- xarr, xarray.core.dataset.Dataset, the xarray dataset to save.
+    the xarray dataset to save.
+- file_path (str):
-- file_path, str, the file path to save the xarray dataset.
+    the file path to save the xarray dataset.

 Returns:
 - None